 “…celebrate the days to come…”

 For nearly all of these 27 years of marriage I have read the Proverbs 31 passage about a woman of noble character and I have striven to become her.
 You know what part has always stumped me?
 Verse 25, “…she can laugh at the days to come.”
-I have pleaded for years for God to give me the seemingly unattainable quality of being able to laugh at the days to come.
+I have prayed for years for God to give me the seemingly unattainable quality of being able to laugh at the days to come.
 All those prayers and efforts to develop this quality in myself has seemed to no avail.
 Until today.

 God has revealed to me that it is my anticipation of this special time with Him on the day after that qualifies as being able to “laugh at the days to come!”
 What?!
 Can this be?!
 I anticipate the “day after” time with God because I know He will be shaping my spirit, helping me to have joy for the next portion of the journey.
 I trust that He has good things in store for my family.
 He has been faithful with each new hill and valley, even each fork in the road where another child finds their new journey on a separate path from mine.
 I trust his faithfulness more with each milestone.
 “Laughing at the days to come” is a joyful trust in the One who holds our tomorrows.